 Operational throughput:

-The standard should support delivered throughput at the MAC SAP (aggregate per channel) according to this table (given appropriate frequency band, configuration, and propagation conditions)
+The standard should support delivered throughput at the MAC SAP (aggregate per channel) according to this table (given appropriate frequency band, configuration, and propagation conditions).
+The throughput numbers represent the total of UL and DL, and the ratio may vary with the UL/DL ratio.
+The values assume full channel utilization.